AHNAFISHMAM/shop-app/evolvedoc-portable/integration-steps/STEP_1_COPY_FILES.md

 ## 📝 Notes

 - The `docs/all-docs/` folder will be populated in STEP 4
+- **IMPORTANT:** Copying `.cursorrules.template` to `.cursorrules` sets up mandatory quality gates that prevent commit failures
 - You can skip copying TROUBLESHOOTING.md to root if you prefer it in `docs/troubleshooting/`
 - Keep the `integration-steps/` folder for reference (or delete after setup)
+- After copying `.cursorrules`, customize it for your tech stack in STEP 3

 ---